niklasp/ink-docs/versioned_docs/version-v6/datastructures/storage-in-metadata.md

 There are many mentions of `pallet-contracts` and its internals here.
 This info needs to be checked for validity in `pallet-revive`.

+We should also highlight that this is for the ink!
+Metadata Format.

 TODO
 :::